Telemetry and Tracing

 Dashboard Integration

 When telemetry exports to the Svantic mesh (the default for mesh-connected agents), your traces appear in the Svantic dashboard under the session timeline.
-You can:
+You can:- See the full span tree for each capability invocation.

 - View LLM token usage per call.